 Not being able to tell when your blood sugar gets too low

-A lack of reflexes in the ankle
+No reflexes or weak reflexes in the ankle

 Changes in the skin, including dry skin and thick or discolored nails

 Drop in blood pressure when you stand up after sitting or lying down

-Tests that may be done include:
+Tests that may be ordered include:

 Other problems that may develop: